aahmetdemir/VFS/README.md

 ![VFS pipeline](assets/Proposed_Diagram.png)

 *Figure 1:* Illustration of the proposed method.
-The VFS score is calculated by measuring the distributional difference in NR-IQA scores between fake and source videos.
+The VFS score is calculated by measuring the distributional difference in NR-IQA scores between fake and real videos.

 ---